Vishwanathamrish/TechMate/README.md

 # Professor Bot 🤖

-**Professor Bot** is a web-based application designed to assist students by generating study plans, syllabi, multiple-choice questions (MCQs), PowerPoint presentations (PPTs), and answering questions based on uploaded PDF documents.
-It leverages natural language processing (NLP) with NLTK and AI with Google's Gemini API to process and analyze PDF content, making it a powerful educational tool.
+**Professor Bot** is an AI-powered web application built with Flask that assists students and educators by intelligently extracting and analyzing text from PDF documents.
+It leverages Natural Language Processing (NLP) and Groq AI to generate comprehensive study plans, syllabi, multiple-choice questions (MCQs), and PowerPoint presentations.
+Additionally, it supports optional Qdrant integration for efficient semantic storage and retrieval, making it a powerful and adaptive educational companion.

 ---

 ## Overview 📚
 Professor Bot helps students by automating educational tasks such as creating study plans, generating MCQs, and producing PPTs from uploaded PDFs.
-Built with Flask, it uses NLTK for text processing and the Gemini API for advanced content generation.
+Built with Flask, it uses NLTK for text processing and the Groq AI for advanced content generation.
 The application is ideal for students and educators looking to streamline study material preparation.

 ---